daattali/beautiful-jekyll/_drafts/9-ideas-for-making-meal-planning-simpler.md

 #### SAVE MONEY WITH THIS FREEBIE:

 If you’re stumped with meal planning and grocery planning, you may enjoy the method I use for our monthly grocery planning.
 Since I started applying this method, I started saving our family $200-$300/month consistently.
 It’s also helped our meal planning situation as well.
-You can snatch that freebie [HERE.](https://mailchi.mp/82b428a1e609/our-grocery-planning-method)
+You can snatch that freebie [HERE.](https://mailchi.mp/82b428a1e609/our-grocery-planning-method) I also read a fantastic book with all of the tips and tricks you can imagine called _Cut Your Grocery Bill in Half._ You can find that book in my Amazon shops: [US shop](www.amazon.com/shop/simplehomemom) and [Canadian shop](www.amazon.ca/shop/simplehomemom).

 #### THE SIMPLE MEAL PLANNING GUIDE